dhopp1/nowcast_lstm/README.md

 # nowcast_lstm

+**New in v0.2.2**: ability to get uncertainty intervals for predictions and predictions on synthetic vintages.

 **New in v0.2.0**: ability to get feature contributions to the model and perform automatic hyperparameter tuning and variable selection, no need to write this outside of the library anymore.

 **Installation**: from the command line run: